saddieeiddas/cu-boilerplate-library/README.md

 #### src

-This is the directory where all the library is located.
+This is the directory where all the library code is located.

 #### src/library.js

-This is the entry point for the library library.
+This is the entry point for the library.
 It determines what gets imported and exported by this library.
 The example `library.js` is exporting everything from `component-name/component-name.js`